 Do you have a cooking philosophy?

 I guess I do.
 It is to realize that eating healthy foods and meals can have a huge impact on how you look and how you feel.
 And I find it very hard to eat healthy meals at restaurants so knowing how to cook is an important life skill.
 I would choose the most simple recipes that are homemade, like rice & beans, over most restaurant meals.
 Cooking your own food is not only personally rewarding, but you have the power to control exactly what’s in your recipe.
-You might order a restaurant item that seems healthy but you really have no idea how much butter or saturated fat is in it.
+You might order a restaurant item that seems healthy but you really have no idea how much butter or saturated fat or salt is in it.
 That’s why it’s important to know how to cook.

 Do you ever eat fast food?